-"Sexually explicit conduct" means actual or simulated sexual intercourse, including genital-genital, oralgenital, anal-genital, or oral-anal, whether between persons of the same or opposite sex; bestiality; sadistic or masochistic abuse; or lascivious exhibition of the genitals or pubic area of any person.
+"Sexually explicit conduct" means actual or simulated sexual intercourse, including genital-genital, oralgenital, anal-genital, or oral-anal, whether between persons of the same or opposite sex; bestiality; masturbation; sadistic or masochistic abuse; or lascivious exhibition of the genitals or pubic area of any person.
 Be cautioned that not every exposure of the genitals or pubic area constitutes lascivious exhibition.
 Whether a visual depiction constitutes such a lascivious exhibition requires a consideration of the overall content of the material.
 You may consider such factors as whether the focal point of the visual depiction is on the child's genitalia or pubic area; whether the setting of the depiction is sexually suggestive, that is, in a place or pose associated with sexual activity; whether the child is depicted in an unnatural pose or in inappropriate attire, considering the age of the child; whether the child is fully or partially nude; whether the visual depiction suggests sexual coyness or a willingness to engage in sexual activity; or whether the depiction is designed to elicit a sexual response in the viewer.
 This list is not exhaustive, and no single factor is dispositive.

-See Note following Instruction No. 2.82D, 18 U.S.C. § 2252A(a)(1), Sexual Exploitation of Children-Transporting or Shipping of Child Pornography.
+See Note following Instruction No. 2.85C, 18 U.S.C. § 2252A(a)(1), Sexual Exploitation of Children-Transporting or Shipping of Child Pornography.

-For a discussion of "knowing possession" in relation to § 2252A(a)(5)(B), see United States v.
+For a discussion of "knowing possession" in relation to \$ 2252A(a)(5)(B), see United States v.
+Smith, 739 F.3d 843, 846-48 (5th Cir.
+2014); United States v.
+Woerner, 709 F.3d 527, 535-537 (5th Cir.), cert. denied, 134 S. Ct.
+146 (2013), and United States v.
 Moreland, 665 F.3d 137, 149-51 (5th Cir.
 2011).